 As a result, the disgraced Hollywood movie mogul has been sacked from his own company, his wife has left him, he is being investigated by police in both the United States and the UK, and many big names in the industry have publicly denounced him by showing full support to his accusers via Twitter.

 Such abuse of power is not confined to the elite.
 Sadly, this type of harassment occurs in every aspect of society and the workplace.

 Isn't it time that we put an end to it once and for all?

-Follow these five steps to say no to workplace harassment:
+Five steps to follow and say no to workplace harassment

 - Keep a record of all harassment incidents - this includes recording the name of the person harassing you, their position within the company and the type of harassment that is being inflicted upon you.
 Be specific about times, dates, locations and the names of any witnesses to the incident.
 Basically, gather as much information and evidence as you can, as this will only help your case.

 - Get witnesses - talk to your colleagues and make sure they'll back you up by corroborating your evidence.
 If you're being bullied or harassed, there is a good chance that others are too.
 Team up and help each other.

 - Stay calm and professional - don't make any hasty decisions or do anything irrational.
 Take the time to collect your evidence.
 Then, when the time is right to go to your superior, you'll be more articulate and able to present a better case for yourself.

 - Arrange a meeting with your supervisor or a representative from the HR team - take your record of incidents and any witnesses to them with you, and practice what you're going to say before the meeting.
 If your harasser happens to be your supervisor, contact HR or your supervisor's superiors.